alberto-it/Flask-Playlist-API/README.md

 ### Getting Started

-This API utilizes Python library Flask.
+This API utilizes the Python library Flask.

-This will run the API on http://127.0.0.1:5000/ by default
+This will run the API on http://127.0.0.1:5000 by default

 ### API Endpoints